djulTrb/djulTrb/README.md

-<h1 align="center">Hi 👋, I'm Djillali Tareb</h1>
-<h3 align="left">I'm a 22 yo passionate CS student, working as a frontend developer, i mainly love to work on  my skills and appreciate art and digital content.
+<h3 align="left">A 22 yo passionate CS student, working as a frontend developer, i mainly love to work on  my skills and appreciate art and digital content.
 I'm currently trying to get better experienced with the various technologies a frontend dev should use to offer the best quality work possible</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=djultrb&label=Profile%20views&color=0e75b6&style=flat" alt="djultrb" /> </p>